Blogging A to Z 2026 Theme Reveal

 In all the years I've been doing the A to Z Challenge, I've been pretty consistent: table top roleplaying game (TTRPG) themes and related grim, dark fiction with a decidedly Warhammer feel, and I think I'm going to be leaning into this theme again.

 I've blogged about my player's characters, my setting, my campaign, my take on playing the game.
-This year, we will revisit some of one of those campaigns from 11 years ago: The Gigantic Melancholies of the Princeps.
+This year, we will revisit one of those campaigns from 11 years ago: The Gigantic Melancholies of the Princeps.
 An almost five year campaign set in a “border princedom" in a stretch of territory south of the World's Edge mountains of the Empire.

 Here Orcs and Goblins raid hard scrabble settlements of disaffected Elves, entrepreneuring Dwarves, outcast Humans, and shifty Halflings.
-Every settlement is run—ruled?—by wannabe Prince (or Princess); often strongmen (or strongwomen): some tyrannical, benevolent or both.
+Every settlement is run—ruled?—by a wannabe Prince (or Princess); often strongmen (or strongwomen): some tyrannical, benevolent or both.
 These lands are not just home to Greenskins, but also home to banished cults, bandits, lost tombs, haunted ruins, and necromancers with armies of undead.

 Gigantic Melancholies is borrowed from Robert E. Howard's Conan the Barbarian